woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 == Changelog ==

+= 11.6.1 - 2023-11-23 =

+#### Bug Fixes

+- Add missing woocommerce classname to Classic Cart/Checkout Blocks container so UI updates when the cart is emptied. [#11919](https://github.com/woocommerce/woocommerce-blocks/pull/11919)
+- Fix an issue that caused the Order by select in Reviews blocks to always be disabled. [#11918](https://github.com/woocommerce/woocommerce-blocks/pull/11918)
+- Fix All Reviews, Reviews by Product and Reviews by Category blocks not being rendered. [#11913](https://github.com/woocommerce/woocommerce-blocks/pull/11913)

-= 11.6.0 - 2023-11-20 =
+= 11.6.0 - 2023-11-22 =

 #### Enhancements

 - Product Collection - New 'No Results' block with default UI. [#11783](https://github.com/woocommerce/woocommerce-blocks/pull/11783)
-- WWe have moved the TotalsItem, TotalsFees, Subtotal, Banner, StoreNotice, StoreNotices, Panel, TextInput, ValidatedTextInput and ValidationInputError components to the @woocommerce/blocks-components package.
+- We have moved the TotalsItem, TotalsFees, Subtotal, Banner, StoreNotice, StoreNotices, Panel, TextInput, ValidatedTextInput and ValidationInputError components to the @woocommerce/blocks-components package.
 Previously these were available in @woocommerce/blocks-checkout .
 Your code will continue to work as we have added aliases to the new location.
 Despite this, it is recommended that you change your code to import this component from @woocommerce/blocks-components as the import from the checkout package will be deprecated in the future. [#11766](https://github.com/woocommerce/woocommerce-blocks/pull/11766) [#11698](https://github.com/woocommerce/woocommerce-blocks/pull/11698) [#11654](https://github.com/woocommerce/woocommerce-blocks/pull/11654) [#11773](https://github.com/woocommerce/woocommerce-blocks/pull/11773)
 - Improve performance in patterns registration. [#11733](https://github.com/woocommerce/woocommerce-blocks/pull/11733)
 - Patterns: remove unused author, sticky, and parents attributes from the Product Collection block in patterns. [#11673](https://github.com/woocommerce/woocommerce-blocks/pull/11673)
 - Semantic enhancement to the position of a phone field in Checkout. [#11651](https://github.com/woocommerce/woocommerce-blocks/pull/11651)